New home for the Center for Children’s Books

 What makes the CCB unique?

 Alteri: The Center has such a rich and storied history that can be explored through special exhibits on our website.
 If you visit the Center, you can also look at the original card catalog from the University of Chicago.
-We've grown in such new and exciting ways, and we have unique relationships with book reviewing through The Bulletin of Children's Books as well as scholarship on diverse youth literature through the Research on Diversity in Youth Literature.
+We've grown in such new and exciting ways, and we have unique relationships with book reviewing through The Bulletin of the Center for Children's Books as well as scholarship on diverse youth literature through the Research on Diversity in Youth Literature.

 The Center is open for reader's advisory or if visitors just want to browse and hang out.
 The Center's hours are 11:00 a.m.-3:00 p.m. on Monday, Wednesday, and Friday and 3:00-6:00 p.m.
 Tuesday.